 Your brand, including your website, impacts your business and your potential to find new clients and grow revenues.

-Poorly executed website design is the reason I left my midsize law firm 10 years ago when I founded crowdSPRING (where 200,000 designers and writers from around the world help law firms, attorneys, startups and businesses with logo design, web design, graphic design and naming).
+Poorly executed website design is the reason I left my midsize law firm 10 years ago when I founded crowdspring (where 220,000+ designers and namers from around the world help law firms, attorneys, startups, and businesses with logo design, web design, graphic design, and business naming).

+Some law firm owners worry that the cost of website design can be prohibitively high.
 Large firms spend hundreds of thousands of dollars on their brands and often, tens of thousands of dollars and sometimes hundreds of thousands of dollars on website design.
-Smaller firms don’t have a budget that size.
-The truth is that you can get a great website design for much less (small web design projects on crowdSPRING start at just $899).
+Smaller firms don’t have a budget of that size.

 Here are our top 10 tips to help you create an awesome website design for your law firm or legal practice: